England | Scotland | Wales | Northern Ireland | Ireland

 MB.
 ChB.
 MRCGP GMC No - 3242683 ( Partner )

-The Nurse Practitioner is responsible for our Diabetic Clinic.
+The Advanced Nurse Practitioner runs our Diabetic Clinic.

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.

-Working alongside, supporting our Prctice Nurses, we have Treatment Room Nurses, Phlebotomist and a Health Care Assistant.
+Working alongside, supporting our Practice Nurses, we have Treatment Room Nurses, Phlebotomist and a Health Care Assistant.

 Telephone 01651 843910 (answerphone)